Tharun-mani-projects/Stock-Visualization-/README.md

 ## Overview

-Welcome to the Stock Visualization Project!
 This project is designed to help you explore and visualize stock market trends in an interactive and engaging way.
-Whether you're a data science enthusiast, a financial analyst, or someone who's just curious about stocks, this project will guide you through the process of analyzing stock data and creating insightful visualizations.

 The notebook, `Stock Visualization.ipynb`, walks you through retrieving stock data, processing it, and visualizing trends using Python's popular data science libraries.